 The idea that students are “digital natives” does not mean they are prepared for hybrid or online learning.
 Students may need support as they join you in hybrid or learning environments.

-When running a synchronous session in Zoom, you may need to be a more active and directive facilitator than usual (see our guides for additional information on Zoom).
+When running a synchronous session in Zoom, you may need to be a more active and directive facilitator than usual.

 What can I do to promote an inclusive hybrid or online classroom?